3 Best Places to Buy Rights to a Song Online

 We’ve outlined some of the best approaches to buying the rights to music online.

-Performing Rights Organizations Have Large Music Catalogues
+Performing Rights Organizations Have Large Music Catalogs

 By interacting with customers like you, PROs ensure that artists are paid fairly for their songs, recordings, or compositions.
-When you contract with a PRO, you can get access to their catalogue for a set amount of time.
+When you contract with a PRO, you can get access to their catalog for a set amount of time.

 These are the top three PROs in the world, which specifically manage United States music copyrights: